 The risk is associated with observance of quality standards in customer service and compliance with contractual provisions.
 Materialisation of risks may affect revenue, result in financial sanctions, damages and obligatory discounts, as well as civil law suits and deterioration of image due to poor customer experience.

 Risks associated with infringements of the Energa Operator SA Compliance Programme.
 If the risk materialises, complaints might be filed by system users to the Energy Regulatory Office and the Office of Competition and Consumer Protection.
-The effects of the risk involve an increased workload
+The effects of the risk involve an increased workload in the preparation and conduct of investigations before the President of the URE or potential financial sanctions.

 Risks associated with the need to satisfy the requirements of the production process and legal requirements with respect to holding sufficient coal stocks or sufficient quality and quantity of biomass.
 Materialisation of risks may lead to a reduced output, and as a result lower sales, increased operating expenses, fines and sanctions, or repayment of EU subsidies.